 Day 11 – Bungee Jumping and Queenstown downtown

-Just then, I realized that I am probbaly never going to get an opportunity to jump off a bridge again!
+Just then, I realized that I am probably never going to get this opportunity again!
 So, I braced myself and decided to jump over the ledge.
-I must admit, they almost had to push me, but it was such an exhilarating experience!
+I admit, they almost had to push me, but it was such an exhilarating experience!
 The adrenaline rush you get is like no other.
 The whole experience lasted just a few minutes, but I left from there with memories for a lifetime.

-One more local place that is hard to miss is Fergburger.
-Known for their burgers, Fergburger is very popular among both locals and tourists so at most of the times you’ll find a rather long queue.
-In fact, even at 7 in the morning, there was at least a half hour queue!
-But even if you have to wait, it is more than worth it and a visit to Queenstown is not complete if you haven’t been to Fergburger!
+One more local place that is hard to miss here is Fergburger.
+Known for their burgers, Fergburger is very popular among both locals and tourists so at most of the times, you’ll find a long queue.
+In fact, even at 7 in the morning, there was at least a half hour wait!
+But even if you have to wait, it is worth it.
+A visit to Queenstown will not complete if you haven’t been to Fergburger!

 We had also booked ourselves on Shotover Jet activity, but it was cancelled due to bad weather.